-- Staff code of conduct
+- ✓ Staff code of conduct

-- Whole school behaviour policy
+- ✓ Whole school behaviour policy

-- Anti-bullying policy
+- ✓ Anti-bullying policy

-- Exclusion policy
+- ✓ Exclusion policy

-- Relationships Sex and Health Education
+- ✓ Relationships Sex and Health Education

-- Policies and guidance related to Mental and Physical Health
+- ✓ Policies and guidance related to Mental and Physical Health

-- Guidance for NPCC helpline and usage -
+- ✓ Guidance for NPCC helpline and usage -

-- When to call the police guidance from the NPCC
+- ✓ When to call the police guidance from the NPCC

-- Attendance policy and procedures
+- ✓ Attendance policy and procedures

-- Online policy and procedures including filtering and monitoring.
+- ✓ Online policy and procedures including filtering and monitoring.

-- Health and Safety policy and procedures
+- ✓ Health and Safety policy and procedures

-- Safer Recruitment, Selection and Pre-Employment Vetting Policy and Procedures
+- ✓ Safer Recruitment, Selection and Pre-Employment Vetting Policy and Procedures

-- School Single Central Record (restricted access)
+- ✓ School Single Central Record (restricted access)

-- Single Equality Scheme/Objectives
+- ✓ Single Equality Scheme/Objectives

-- Accessibility Plan
+- ✓ Accessibility Plan

 - Data Protection Policy

-- Supporting Pupils with Medical/Health Conditions Policy and Procedures
+- ✓ Supporting Pupils with Medical/Health Conditions Policy and Procedures

-- SEND Special Educational Needs Policy
+- ✓ SEND Special Educational Needs Policy

-- Whistleblowing Procedures
+- ✓ Whistleblowing Procedures

-- Intimate Care Procedures
+- ✓ Intimate Care Procedures

-- Educational Visits Procedures (including procedures for assessing risks)
+- ✓ Educational Visits Procedures (including procedures for assessing risks)

-- First Aid and Accident Procedures
+- ✓ First Aid and Accident Procedures

-- Administering medicines
+- ✓ Administering medicines

-- Missing Procedures
+- ✓ Missing Procedures

-- Guidance on the use of Photographic Images
+- ✓ Guidance on the use of Photographic Images

-- Guidance the use of mobile phones and cameras
+- ✓ Guidance the use of mobile phones and cameras

-- Procedures for protecting children when contractors are working in educational settings
+- ✓ Procedures for protecting children when contractors are working in educational settings

-- Code of Conduct for adults visiting or working on a school site (leaflet)
+- ✓ Code of Conduct for adults visiting or working on a school site (leaflet)

-- Risk Assessments (incl.
+- ✓ Risk Assessments (incl.
 Fire Safety)

-- Premises Management including security measures (formal inspections and Buildings Register) Lettings arrangements.
+- ✓ Premises Management including security measures (formal inspections and Buildings Register) Lettings arrangements.

-- Sefton Level of Need Guidance (assists schools to respond appropriately and make timely decisions about how to respond to the needs of the child/children and families they are working with.
-Appendix 3 - Summary of the level of need.
+- ✓ Sefton Level of Need Guidance (assists schools to respond appropriately and make timely decisions about how to respond to the needs of the child/children and families they are working with.
+This can be found at Sefton Safeguarding Children Partnership Level of Need Guidance (2024) (seftonscp.org.uk)

-- Sefton Safeguarding Children Partnership (SSCP) Policies and Procedures Online Manual can be found at: https://seftonlscb.safeguardingpolicies.org.uk/lscb/procedures-manual/1-introductionlevel-of-need